Roman conquest of Rhetia and the Alps: Preparing for conflict

-These two years of campaigning were devoted to subduing the populations settled around the Great St Bernard Pass, under the joint action of generals Aulus Terentius Varro Murena, who operated from the south against the Salassi people, and Marcus Vinicius, in the north, as legate of chevelue Gaul, who subdued the population of Vallis Poenina (today's Valais).
+These two years of campaigning were devoted to subduing the populations settled around the Great St Bernard Pass, under the joint action of generals Aulus Terentius Varro Murena, who operated from the south against the Salassi people, and Marcus Vinicius, in the north, as legate of Gallia Comata, who subdued the population of Vallis Poenina (today's Valais).
 At the end of the military operations, the 44,000 surviving Salassi were sold as slaves on the market of Eporedia (Ivrea), while the colony of Augusta Praetoria (Aosta) was founded on the site of their stronghold.